gwakaf/subscriptions_etl/README.md

 ## Overview
-This pipeline processes meadia application subscriptions data, tracking changes in transactions, subscriptions and users information.
+This pipeline processes media application subscriptions data, tracking changes in transactions, subscriptions and users information.
 Data is updated on daily basis, ingested by incoming .csv files, validated, transformed and stored.